Roofing Material Calculator

 For pitches above 8/12, labour costs increase by 20–50% above standard rates.
 The steepness requires additional safety equipment (harnesses, roof jacks, scaffolding), slows the movement of materials and crew, and creates more fatigue over a full day's work.

 This labour premium applies on top of the additional material cost from the higher pitch multiplier.
 A 12/12 pitched roof costs both 41% more in material (due to the multiplier) and 20–50% more in labour per square compared to a 4/12 roof of the same footprint.
+Factor both premiums into your budget — the roof cost calculator combines all four cost components so you can compare quotes against a real baseline before accepting any contractor estimate on a steep-pitch project.

 Frequently asked questions